prink-git/Mood-Music-Recommender/README.md

   - **DeepFace**: For facial emotion recognition.
   - **YouTube API**: For fallback music recommendations.
 - **Libraries**: **requests**, **dotenv**, **numpy**, **pandas**, **opencv-python**, **spotipy**, etc.

+## ⚙️ How It Works
+1. User uploads or captures an image
+2. DeepFace detects the dominant emotion
+3. Emotion is mapped to a music mood
+4. Spotify retrieves matching tracks
+5. YouTube fallback activates if needed
+6. Recommendations are displayed instantly

 ## 🛠 **Installation & Setup**
 Follow these steps to set up the project locally: